-No, while we’re in the US our daily posts won’t be very interesting and exciting to our readers.
-Since we lived in Minnesota most of our lives, we aren’t going sightseeing and searching for fascinating photo ops.
+No, while we’re in the US, our daily posts won’t be exciting and exciting to our readers.
+Since we have lived in Minnesota most of our lives, we aren’t going sightseeing and searching for fascinating photo ops.
 Also, without a camera and only my phone, taking photos isn’t as fun for me.

+Again, today’s photos are not so exciting.
 Today, I will order the new camera to be delivered to our mailing service in Nevada, which we’ll pick up along with other items awaiting us, including a few replacement credit cards for those expiring in the next 12 months.
-Today’s photos, again not so exciting, are Tom’s new Cole Haan shoes and computer backpack we also purchased at the Samsonite store in the Eagan Outlet Mall.
+We also purchased Tom’s new Cole Haan shoes and computer backpack at the Samsonite store in the Eagan Outlet Mall.

 Last night, Greg and the three grandchildren met us for dinner at Champs Restaurant in Eden Prairie.
 Afterward, we headed back to our hotel for a quiet evening with a plan to get some sleep.
 Alas, sleep was elusive for me, and I awoke again at 4:00 am, never returning to sleep.
 Once we return to South Africa in 19 days, we can get back to our usual routine.
 Most likely, it will be this way during the remainder of our time in the US.

 I have been texting back and forth with our dear friend (and property manager) Louise in Marloth Park to hear how things are doing there and chat with one another as we often do daily.
 Hearing from here keeps me connected to the bush.
 Our dear friend Kathy, who soon returns to the bush and will be there when we return, had a birthday yesterday, and I had a chance to talk to her, much to my delight.
 Friends Linda and Ken and, of course, Rita and Gerhard stay in close touch too, all of whom and more, we’ll see when we return.